liporuwcha/b___common_code_for_the_framework/README.md

 #### bda_development environment inside a Linux container

 For development I will have Postgres in a Linux container.
 I will add this container to the [Podman pod for development CRUSTDE](https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod).
 I will use the prepared script in [crustde_install/pod_with_rust_pg_vscode](https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/tree/main/crustde_install/pod_with_rust_pg_vscode).
 This postgres server listens to localhost port 5432.
-The administrator user is called "admin" and the default password is well known.
+The administrator user is called "postgres" and the default password is well known.

 Inside the container CRUSTDE I can use the client `psql` to work with the Postgres server.
 For that I need the bash terminal of the CRUSTDE container.
 I work with VSCode remote-SSH extension to connect to the container.
 I invoke it like this from git-bash: